Eddie Johnson (American soccer): Post-playing career

 Johnson is currently working for his USSF A license and has coached younger Americans such as Christian Pulisic.

 Personal life

 Johnson became a Christian when he was 18.
 Johnson has spoken about his faith saying, "I began to think positively for the first time in years, and I became more patient. ...
 God showed me how to make the most of my life, both on and off the field. ...
 Through Jesus’ example, I have learned to forgive people and not hold grudges like I used to.
 That's the key to the rest of my life: faithfulness, both His and mine.
 I encourage you to make it the key to the rest of your life as well.

-While growing up, Johnson considered Romário as his favorite player and watched him when he was nine-years-old and watched the 1994 World Cup in America.
+While growing up, Johnson considered Romário as his favorite player and watched him when he was nine-years-old and watched the 1994 FIFA World Cup in America.
 Johnson supports Manchester United.